-I am a permanent lecturer (assistant professor) of philosophy at UCL.
-I recently finished my graduate studies at Oxford.
-I have been a lecturer at Exeter College and Worcester College (Oxford), a visiting assistant professor at Columbia (Barnard), and a visiting scholar at NYU.
+Hi!
+I am an assistant professor of philosophy at UCL.
+I finished my graduate studies at Oxford in 2017.
+During my PhD I have also been a lecturer at Oxford’s Exeter College and Worcester College, a visiting assistant professor at Columbia (Barnard), and a visiting fellow at NYU.

 My current research focusses on modality and causation, in ancient and contemporary debates.
-I look at ancient and contemporary metaphysics, logic, semantics, and philosophy of mind.
-I am also interested in social philosophy, philosophy of economics, and bits of medieval metaphysics.
+I look at both ancient and contemporary metaphysics and semantics.
+Broader interests include philosophy of mind, social philosophy, and of course feminist philosophy.

-Why modality and causation?
-I wish to grasp certain notions of freedom and justice.
+Well, I ultimately wish to flesh out certain notions of freedom and justice on metaphysical grounds.
 To do that, I came to believe, I need to connect modality and causation first.
-The Ancients have fascinating things to say here.
+I also came to believe that the Ancients have fascinating things to say here.

-My writing has appeared in Fortune, the Times Higher Education, OpenDemocracy, The Tempest, Daily Nous, and Ristretti Orizzonti.
+My writing has appeared in Fortune, the Times Higher Education, and OpenDemocracy, among other places.